arthurgarzajr/MMM-DailyBibleVerse/README.md

 		position: 'bottom_bar',	// This can be any of the regions.
 Best result is in the bottom_bar as verses can take multiple lines in a day.
 		config: {
 			version: 'NIV', // This can be changed to any version you want that is offered by Bible Gateway.
 For a list, go here: https://www.biblegateway.com/versions/,
-	    	size: 'small' // default value is medium, but can be changed.
+			size: 'small', // default value is medium, but can be changed.
+			showVersion: false // if the value is true, the version id it is added after the reference.
 		}
 	}
 ]